y12uc231/Fuzzy-Collaborative-Recommender-System/README.md

 # Fuzzy-Collaborative-Recommender-System

-This is a model of recommender system where I fuzzyfied the features and then used collaborative filtering to recommend movies to new users.
+This is a model of recommender system in which features are fuzzyfied and then collaborative filtering is used to recommend movies to new users.

 References :-